az-digital/az-quickstart-scaffolding/README.md

 - Installs Drupal in a `web` subdirectory
 - Utilizes [composer-installers](https://github.com/composer/installers) and [Drupal Composer Scaffold](https://github.com/drupal/core-composer-scaffold) plugins
 - Can be used as project template for composer [create-project command](https://getcomposer.org/doc/03-cli.md#create-project):

-## Notes
-If you are planning on pushing this site to Pantheon, you should use the [Pantheon upstream repository](https://github.com/az-digital/az-quickstart-pantheon) as your scaffolding repo, which has separate instructions.

 ## Choosing the Right Branch for Your Quickstart Project
 In the Arizona Quickstart Scaffolding project, different branches serve various